-However, some important conclusions can be drawn when designing a workstation fleet.
+However, some important conclusions can be drawn when designing a modern workstation fleet.

 For static roles and/or multiple users, a desktop PC is often the best option.
 But you need to consider the role of your PC.
-Critical healthcare software often works with, and analyses, large data files, so dedicated workstations should include storage optimised for rapid reads – not writes – and plenty of RAM to handle the files.
-Admin terminals, on the other hand, are often used for less-intensive applications, like word processing, scheduling and calendars, as well as internal and external communications.
+Critical healthcare software often works with, and analyses, large data files so dedicated workstations should include storage optimised for rapid reads — not writes — and plenty of RAM to handle the files.
+Admin terminals, on the other hand, are often used for less-intensive applications, like word processing, scheduling, calendar management, as well as internal and external communications.
 They need to be designed for connectivity and network security.

-When it comes to form filling and data collection (usually via the patients themselves), many healthcare professionals find the versatility of tablets unbeatable.
-Lighter, easier to use and more portable than laptops, tablets are ideal for those who interact directly with patients.
+When it comes to filling up forms and collecting patient data, many healthcare professionals find the versatility of tablets unbeatable.
+Lighter, easier to use, and more portable than laptops, tablets are ideal for those who interact directly with patients.
 Storage limitations are a weakness, but they can be mitigated by a suitable mobile storage solution.
-While cloud services are ideal in many ways, a healthcare context requires extra care around privacy, compliance and accessibility.
+While cloud services are ideal in many ways, a healthcare context requires extra care around privacy, compliance, and accessibility.

 Many healthcare professionals are now turning to hybrid workstations such as convertibles (laptops that turn into tablets and vice versa) for increased versatility.
-The ability to use tablet mode to fill in a form then flip back to laptop mode for more demanding tasks can be a huge time-saver.
+The ability to use it in tablet mode to fill up a form and then flip it back in laptop mode for more demanding tasks can be a huge time-saver.

-As with all workstation fleet design, the key is to ensure it is fit for purpose.
-However, with the right equipment and policies in place, your professionals will soon thank you for being able to streamline operations into an overall more efficient means in delivering healthcare.
+As with all workstation fleet designs, the key is to ensure it is fit for the right purpose.
+However, with the right equipment and policies in place, your healthcare professionals will soon thank you for being able to streamline operations into an overall more efficient means in delivering healthcare.